 Now for the defense:

-Categories: Features Adkins, Andrew Jackson, Chauncey Davis, Harvey, James, Lewis, Matthews, roster, Sidbury, Valdez, Walker, Woods
+Categories: Features Adkins, Andrew Jackson, Chauncey Davis, Cliff Matthews, Harvey, James, Lewis, roster, Sidbury, Valdez, Walker, Woods

 Falcons defensive end Ray Edwards and guard Mike Johnson returned to practice on Sunday, although neither qualified as a full participant.
 Edwards practiced in pads for the first time since joining the Falcons on July 29.
 Johnson is expected to participate fully in practice beginning tomorrow according to Jay Adams of Atlanta Falcons.com.
 Johnson has been out of practice since Sunday, August 6, when he suffered a concussion.
 Both Edwards and Johnson missed Friday’s night preseason opener against the Dolphins.